 Vladimir Guerrero Jr's three-run homer leads Blue Jays to 3-0 win over Red Sox

+TORONTO — The Toronto Blue Jays had to move on from a four-game sweep at the hands of the Texas Rangers.
+Vladimir Guerrero Jr., was more than happy to help them do that.

-TORONTO — Vladimir Guerrero Jr.'s three-run homer lifted the Blue Jays over the Boston Red Sox 3-0 on Friday to snap Toronto's four-game losing skid.
+Guerrero Jr.'s three-run homer lifted the Blue Jays over the Boston Red Sox 3-0 on Friday to snap Toronto's four-game losing skid.
+That sweep at the hands of the Rangers dropped the Blue Jays out of a wild-card berth but the win helps Toronto keep pace with Texas and the Seattle Mariners.

+"The key is just to leave everything in the past," said Guerrero through translator Hector Lebron.
+"I mean you can at least forget about it.

+"It's a new day and I'm just being positive and we just keep working hard."

 José Berríos (11-10) struck out eight over seven scoreless innings, allowing five hits, as Toronto (81-67) kept pace in the American League's wild-card chase.